AuxStudio/react-native-boiler-plate/docs/SETUP_GUIDE.md

 2. Download the [FacebookSDK](https://origincache.facebook.com/developers/resources/?id=facebook-ios-sdk-current.zip).
 (ONCE-OFF).

 3. Drag the downloaded Bolts.framework, FBSDKCoreKit.framework, FBSDKLoginKit.framework and FBSDKShareKit.framework into Frameworks folder of the project in XCode.
+Make sure to select `Copy items if needed`.

 ### react-native-google-signin